steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 For all clients, therefore, we also add the notion of a state component PWD: this represents the present working directory of the client.
-Changes to this state are not reflected in the filesystem itself -they are unique to the instance of the client.
+Changes to this state are not reflected in the filesystem itself: they are unique to the instance of the client.

-**Implementation Note**: the static `FileSystem get(URI uri, Configuration conf) ` method MAY return a pre-existing instance of a filesystem client class - a class that may also be in use in other threads.
+**Implementation Note**: the static `FileSystem get(URI uri, Configuration conf) ` method MAY return a pre-existing instance of a filesystem client class&mdash;a class that may also be in use in other threads.
 The implementations of `FileSystem` which ship with Apache Hadoop *do not make any attempt to synchronize access to the working directory field*.

-### Invariants
+## Invariants

-All the requirements of a valid filesystem are considered implicit preconditions and postconditions: all operations on a valid filesystem MUST result in a new filesystem that is also valid
+All the requirements of a valid FileSystem are considered implicit preconditions and postconditions: all operations on a valid FileSystem MUST result in a new FileSystem that is also valid.

-### Predicates and other state access operations
+## Predicates and other state access operations

 ### `boolean exists(Path p)`